DuarteSJ/NoteIST/REPORT.md

 - **Client ↔ AppServer Communication**:
   - Communication between the client and the AppServer is secured using **TLS**.
   - The client possesses the CA certificate that signed the AppServer's certificate, allowing it to verify the server's identity.
   - This setup ensures secure, encrypted communication and guarantees the client is interacting with the correct server.
+  - On the other hand, the server can verify the client's identity by checking its signature that comes with all requests that require it.

 - **AppServer ↔ DBServer Communication**:
   - Communication between the AppServer and DBServer is secured using **mutual TLS (mTLS)**.